pubnub/react-chat-components/samples/group-chat/README.md

 # Group Chat

-`group-chat` is an app that showcases a complex chat use case allowing you to see most PubNub Chat Components for React in action.
+`group-chat` is an app that showcases a complex chat use case allowing you to see all PubNub Chat Components for React in action.
 After running the app, you can send messages as a sample user in a 1:1 and group channel, upload files, and add message reactions to messages.
 Additionally, this app (also referred to as the "moderated chat app") works as a showcase app on which you can test features offered by our [Moderation Dashboard](https://www.pubnub.com/docs/chat/moderation-dashboard/getting-started) to learn how to moderate and manage users, messages, and channels with PubNub.

 ![Group chat app for React](screenshot.png)